wintechr-alt/Descentforge-SAV-to-DMAP-converter/README.md

 Convert a **Descent: Legends of the Dark** save file into a **DescentForge** `.dmap` file.

+Because of how the original game setups up rooms, the main room will be imported, and then additional rooms will be added beneath as separate rooms not attached as you would expect.

 A Descent: Legends of the Dark save (`.sav`) turns out to be a JSON dump of the Unity scene state -- every tile and prop currently on the board, with its real-world position and rotation.
 This script reads that data and